Counting abelian varieties over finite fields via Frobenius densities: Introduction

 \subsection{Acknowledgment}

 JDA would like to thank Edgar Costa, Stefano Marseglia, David Roe and Christelle Vincent for sharing preliminary data on isogeny classes.
 SAA would like to thank Sungmun Cho and Jacob Tsimerman for various discussions.
 JG is grateful to William Casselman, Sug-Woo Shin, and Nicolas Templier for several helpful discussions, and to Cornell University, Association for Women in Mathematics, and the Michler family, as part of her work was carried out during a semester at Cornell University enabled by the Ruth Michler memorial prize.
-Our collaboration also benefited from NSERC funding.
-SAA's work is partially supported by the NSF (DMS1702176) and a startup grant from Boston University, JDA's work was partially supported by grants from the NSA (H98230-14-1-0161, H98230-15-1-0247 and H98230-16-1-0046).
+Our collaboration also benefited from NSERC funding, and our paper benefited from the referee's careful reading.
+SAA's work was partially supported by the NSF (DMS1702176) and a startup grant from Boston University, and JDA's work was partially supported by grants from the NSA (H98230-14-1-0161, H98230-15-1-0247 and H98230-16-1-0046).